shlomif/halting-my-real-person-fiction/README.md

-I want to become the next big writer, but I want to remain writing for fun, publishing for free on my site under Creative Commons licences, and writing mostly fanfic or even RPF.
+I want to become the next big writer, but I want to remain writing for fun, publishing for free on my site under Creative Commons licences, and writing mostly fanfic or even real person fiction.
 People feel sorry for JK Roling for being a professional, despite her being a millionaire.

 But people like me, respect me or even think I'm prepostorous or blasphemous (which indicates I may be right - http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/ ).
 People would cringe at reading the Harry